permitio/opal/README.md

 See a [more detailed diagram](https://i.ibb.co/kGc9nDd/main.png)
 - ### OPAL consists of two key components that work together:
     1. OPAL Server
-        - Creates a Pub/Sub channel client's subscribe to
+        - Creates a Pub/Sub channel clients subscribe to
-        - Tracks a Git repository (via webhook) for updates to policy (or static data)
+        - Tracks a Git repository (via webhook / polling) for updates to policy (or static data)
             - Additional versioned repositories can be supported (e.g. S3, SVN)
         - Accepts data update notifications via Rest API
         - pushes updates to clients (as diffs)
         - scales with other server instances via a configurable backbone pub/sub (Postgre, Redis, Kafka , (more options to be added) )

     2. OPAL Client -
-        - Deployed alongside a policy-agent keeping it up to date
+        - Deployed alongside a policy-agent, and keeping it up to date
-        - Subscribes to Pub/Sub updates by topics for data and policy
+        - Subscribes to Pub/Sub updates, based on topics for data and policy
-        - Downloads data source configurations from server
+        - Downloads data-source configurations from server
-            - Fetches data from multiple sources (DBs, APIs, 3rd party services)
+            - Fetches data from multiple sources (e.g. DBs, APIs, 3rd party services)
         - Downloads policy from server
         - Keeps policy agents up to date